Oi-Portugal Telecom merger seen set to hold

-LISBON Opposition to Brazilian group Oi's plans to sell off Portugal's former national telecoms operator, PT Portugal, is not expected to result in the business being returned to its former owner, Portugal Telecom SGPS, even if the immediate sale is blocked this week, analysts and lawyers said.
+LISBON Opposition to Brazilian group Oi's (OIBR3.SA) plans to sell off Portugal's former national telecoms operator, PT Portugal, is not expected to result in the business being returned to its former owner, Portugal Telecom SGPS PTC.LS, even if the immediate sale is blocked this week, analysts and lawyers said.

-The sale to Franco-Israeli billionaire Patrick Drahi's Altice for 7.4 billion euros ($8.6 billion) needs the approval of PT SGPS's shareholders, but its shares slumped 10 percent to record lows on Monday, extending a slide in the price since the vote was postponed a week ago until Jan.
+The sale to Franco-Israeli billionaire Patrick Drahi's Altice ATCE.AS for 7.4 billion euros (£5.6 billion) needs the approval of PT SGPS's shareholders, but its shares slumped 10 percent to record lows on Monday, extending a slide in the price since the vote was postponed a week ago until Jan.
 22.

 The vote was postponed after opponents of the sale said it would defeat the objective of last year's merger between Oi and PT SGPS, which left PT SGPS holding a 25.6 percent stake in an enlarged Oi bestriding the Portuguese-speaking world.